 TDEC Seeks Environmental Achievers

-A panel of judges representing agricultural, conservation, forestry, environmental, and academic professionals will select award recipients based on criteria including level of project or program completion, innovation, and public education.
-The deadline for nominations is April 30, 2019.
-Award recipients will be announced in June 2019.
+A panel of judges representing agricultural, conservation, forestry, environmental, and academic areas will select award recipients based on criteria including level of project or program completion, innovation, and public education.
+The deadline for nominations is March 31, 2020.
+Award recipients will be announced in May 2020.

 For more information about each category, judging criteria, and nomination forms, visit TDEC’s website at https://www.tn.gov/environment/program-areas/opsp-policy-and-sustainable-practices/governor-s-environmental-stewardship-awards.html.